Skip to content

 Brief summary

-The study's purpose its to evaluate the efficacy and safety of troriluzole as adjunctive therapy compared to placebo in subjects with Obsessive Compulsive Disorder (OCD)
+The purpose of this study was to evaluate the efficacy and safety of troriluzole as adjunctive therapy compared to placebo in participants with Obsessive Compulsive Disorder (OCD).

 Interventions